Be inspired with recipes created by chefs.

 “You need to readjust everything, the way you think about food, the way you cook it, everything,” he said.
 Chef David also explained that chefs need to stop thinking plant-based meals result in loss of profits for their business and begin to realise they can “charge the same amount of money for a product that is going to cost a lot less”.

 “Meat based proteins are very expensive now and protein, particularly beef and sheep, are only going to get more and more expensive as time goes on,” he detailed.
-“As the drought gets worse, prices go up and there are cuts of meat that you wouldn’t even put on menus anymore because they are just too expensive,” Chef David added.
+“Prices go up and there are cuts of meat that you wouldn’t even put on menus anymore because they are just too expensive,” Chef David added.

 These days, seasonal vegetables no longer exist due to the use of technology and overseas exports.
 So, working with a vast range of vegetables has never been easier.
 When it comes to altering menus to feature plant-based offerings, it’s simpler than one may originally think – you just need to educate yourself on plant-based alternatives.

 Plant-based meats are becoming increasingly popular and are now easier to source.
-With the introduction of Beyond Meat and Impossible Foods, the basics of chicken, beef burgers, sausages and mince are covered.
+With the introduction of brands like Plantry, the basics of chicken, burgers, buns and sauces are covered – and really easy to implement.

 But if you are wishing to create your own version of plant-base meat alternatives, look no further than legumes, such as beans, peas and lentils as they’re a high fibre protein and can be used as a centre of the plate in replacement of meat.
-Tempeh, which is made from fermented soybeans, is also increasing in popularity due to its meaty texture.
-It works perfectly for curries, chilis and stir fries.
+Tempeh, which is made from fermented soybeans, is also increasing in popularity due to its meaty texture as is cauliflower, working perfectly as meat replacements for curries, chilis and stir fries.

 Then you have tofu, which is made from soybeans and easily absorbs flavour, making it one of the most common meat replacements.
 But for a replacement for grilled meats and burgers, Portobello mushrooms are making their mark thanks to their savoury flavour.